 Your eye is protected by a clear outer layer called the cornea.
 It helps keep you safe from germs and dirt which can harm your eye’s delicate structure.
 However, the cornea can easily become damaged through infection, injury or various diseases.
 We diagnose and treat the full spectrum of corneal disorders that can compromise your eye health.

 In the back of your eye, the retina and vitreous can be affected by macular degeneration, macular holes, retinal tears or detachments, floaters, flashes, eye cancer and other conditions.
-Dr. Rhodes can help to diagnose and treat these varied and complicated vitreoretinal disorders.
+Dr. Rhodes and Dr. Dang can help to diagnose and treat these varied and complicated vitreoretinal disorders.

 Many people’s eyes produce insufficient lubrication, leaving them feeling dry and uncomfortable.
 If your eyes burn or sting, come see us so we can help you continue your active lifestyle with more comfortable eyes.
 At Lake Travis Eye and Laser Center, we can identify the causes of your dry eye and make a treatment plan to ease the condition.
 This could include eye drops and lifestyle changes.